futszak/hardwarecommunicator/README.md

 - Creating fake GPS data (option)
 - Autorestart program after time (in config) if problem with connection
 - Autorestart device after time if no data (from GPS)
+- Restart script and reset device on demand

 More details on http://sender.tkruk.it/